-For the years ended December 31, 2019 and 2018, net cash used in investing activities consisted primarily of capital expenditures for property and equipment and capitalized software costs.
-Our capital expenditures for property and equipment primarily consisted of expenditures related to our corporate facilities and the renovation of hotels in our ownership segment.
-Our capitalized software costs related to various systems initiatives, for the benefit of both our hotel owners and our overall corporate operations.
-Additionally, cash used for investing activities during the year ended December 31, 2019 was offset by the proceeds from the sale of the Hilton Odawara and, during the year ended December 31, 2018, by the repayment of a loan we issued that financed the construction of a hotel that we manage.
+Net cash used in investing activities primarily related to capital expenditures for property and equipment and capitalized software costs; however, in response to the COVID-19 pandemic, we took steps to temporarily eliminate non-essential expenses, including capital expenditures, in 2020.
+Our capital expenditures for property and equipment primarily consisted of expenditures related to our corporate facilities and the renovation of hotels in our ownership segment, and our capitalized software costs related to various systems initiatives, for the benefit of both our hotel owners and our overall corporate operations.
+During the year ended December 31, 2019, we received cash proceeds of \$120 million relating to the sale of the Hilton Odawara that partially offset capital expenditures for property and equipment, capitalized software costs and other uses of cash for investing activities.